MultiSafepay/docs/content/api/payment_methods/post-order-einvoicing.md

 __unit_price__ | decimal

 The unit price (in decimals) of the specific product.
+A maximum of 10 decimal places is accepted.

 ----------------
 __checkout_options__ | object